-The winner of the twenty-sixth Christopher Ewart-Biggs Literary Prize, worth £7,500, will be announced in Dublin.
+The winner of the twenty-sixth Christopher Ewart-Biggs Literary Prize, worth £7,500, is Anna Burns for her novel Milkman.

-Given the rubric of the Prize, and the strong commitment to Europe of both Jane and Christopher Ewart-Biggs, a separate Ewart-Biggs prize, also of £7,500, will in addition be awarded this year, to a work dealing with the implications of Brexit for Ireland, Britain and Europe.
+Given the rubric of the Prize, and the strong commitment to Europe of both Jane and Christopher Ewart-Biggs, a separate Ewart-Biggs prize, also of £7,500, is awarded this year, to a work dealing with the implications of Brexit for Ireland, Britain and Europe.

 - Guy Beiner, Forgetful Remembrance: social forgetting and vernacular historiography of a rebellion in Ulster (Oxford University Press)

-- Patrick Radden Keefe, Say Nothing: a true story of murder and memory in Northern Ireland (William Collins)
+- Patrick Radden Keefe’s book, Say Nothing: a true story of murder and memory in Northern Ireland (William Collins)

 - Sam McBride, Burned: the inside story of the ‘cash-for-ash’ scandal and Northern Ireland’s secretive new elite (Merrion Press)

-- Lisa McGee [writer] and Michael Lennox [director], ‘Derry Girls’ Series 1 (Channel 4 Television, distributed by Hat Trick International)
+- The television series ‘Derry Girls’, written by Lisa McGee and directed by Michael Lennox (Channel 4 Television, distributed by Hat Trick International)

-The four short-listed entries for the Prize for a work dealing with the implications of Brexit are:
+The four short-listed candidates, in alphabetical order of author, for the Prize for a work dealing with the implications of Brexit were:

 - Tony Connelly, Brexit and Ireland: the dangers, the opportunities and the inside story of the Irish response (Penguin)